zrsolis/vgpu-openstack/README.md

 #### Requiremendations
 * **CPU**: 1+ CPU(s) with as many cores as you can get and support for virtualization.
 * **RAM**: I'd recommend AT LEAST 16GB but 64GB sounds a lot better if you are gonna run more than one instance.
 * **GPU**: An NVidia Maxwell, Pascal or Turing GPU supported by vgpu_unlock.
 Limited support is available as well for Volta and Ampere models, but check the vgpu_unlock project as new models are added all the time.
 For my example, I will be using an RTX 2080Ti.
 More VRAM allows the use of more and/or larger VMs.
-More than one graphics card can be used however only a single GRID profile can be used per host, so all the cards in the host must support the profile you configure.
+More than one graphics card can be used however only a single GRID profile can be used per card.
 There is also some indication, but I haven't confirmed myself either way, that mixing families (i.e. using a Maxwell and Turing card) is not supported.
 Additionally, if you have the capability, do not use the NVidia card as your "primary" video card.
 If you have an Intel or AMD CPU with integrated graphics or a shitty old video card lying around (yeah, I know some of you still have a Radeon HD 5450 lying around, don't lie) use that as your primary as a small amount of video memory is required for your primary to display to function, meaning it can't be allocated for a VM.
 * **Disk**: At least 500GB but the more space the better as game libraries add up fast.
 Also recommend using an SSD.
 * **Network**: At least one 1Gbps network port.
 This project will work on a single, flat network, however having VLAN support will allow you to have separate the front-end access to the VMs and use non-tunneled networks.
 Having a second network port allows for having a physical separation as well.
 * **OS**: For these instructions I am using Ubuntu 20.04 (18.04 is not supported).
 You CAN use a Red Hat-based distro, such as CentOS 8/RHEL 8, etc., however you will need to adjust the commands in this guide to your distro.